What is photodynamic therapy?

 Talk to your doctor about what you should expect your treated skin to look and feel like.
 Also ask about which side effects you should report right away and what phone number to call if you have problems after regular office hours.

 What is treatment like?

-Methyl ester of ALA is used very much like aminolevulinic acid.
-It is a cream that is put on the skin of the face or scalp to treat actinic keratosis lesions.
+Methyl ester of ALA (Metvixia cream) is used very much like aminolevulinic acid.
+It’s a cream that’s put on the skin of the face or scalp to treat actinic keratosis lesions.
 The doctor will likely first scrape the area with a small, sharp blade.
-The lesions where the cream is applied are sensitive to light, but the rest of the body is not.
+The lesions where the cream is applied will become sensitive to light, but the rest of the body will not.
 (This drug does not reach other parts of the body.)
 The cream should not be left on the skin for more than 4 hours.

 The cream is applied and covered with a bandage.
 About 3 hours later the doctor will take off the bandage, wash off the cream, and expose the area to a red light source for 5 to 20 minutes.
 During the light therapy you and the doctor will wear protective goggles.
 You may feel stinging or burning when light reaches the area.
 Two treatment sessions are usually done 7 days apart.
 The treated area may turn red, blister, scale, and crust for up to 10 days before healing.
 The doctor will look at the lesion about 3 months after the last treatment to see whether it worked.

 Who should not get treated with methyl ester of ALA?

 Methyl ester of ALA is NOT recommended for those with: